justynapt/AndroidGI/README.md

 It is broken down as follows:
 ```
-appName:name of application package
+appName=name of application package

-appPath:Relative path to main directory of the app
+appPath=Relative path to main directory of the app

 filePath=Relative path to the file being improved

-apkPath= path to the apps main apk
+apkPath=Relative path to the apps main apk

-testApkPath= path to the applications test apk
+testApkPath=Relative path to the applications test apk

 testRunner= name of the test runner